Last updated: October 24, 2023

 About the General Data Protection Regulation (GDPR)

 - Right to Lodge a Complaint.
-You have the right to lodge a complaint with a supervisory authority.
-For more information, please contact your local data protection authority will be happy to help.
+You’ve got the right to file a complaint with a supervisory authority.
+If you need the details, your local data protection authority will be happy to help.